How can The SPOT help you?

 - Form DS-11: Application for a U.S. Passport completed in black ink (available online at travel.state.gov or in our office)

-- Evidence of U.S. Citizenship (ex. birth certificate, naturalization certificate)
+- Evidence of U.S. Citizenship (ex. original or certified copy birth certificate, original naturalization certificate)

 - Government Issued Photo Identification (ex. valid U.S. Driver’s License, Military I.D.)
 A second form of I.D. may be required for non-Florida licenses.

 - Check or money order for application fees.
 An additional fee will be paid in-store and is separate from the application fee.
 Visit travel.state.gov for current pricing.

 - One Passport Photo (available at The SPOT)